Lavender (chicken plumage): In Japanese quail

 In this species, the lavender phenotype is associated with a non-lethal complex mutation involving three consecutive overlapping chromosomal changes (two inversions and one deletion) that have consequences on the genomic organization of four genes (MLPH and the neighbouring PRLH, RAB17 and LRRFIP1).
 The deletion of PRLH has no effect on the level of circulating prolactin.
 Lavender birds have lighter body weight, lower body temperature and increased feed consumption and residual feed intake than wild-type plumage quail, indicating that this complex mutation is affecting the metabolism and the regulation of homeothermy.

 In other bird species

 In other bird species, similar feather colour dilutions have been described, including the autosomal recessive slate turkey (Meleagris gallopavo), milky pigeon (Columba livia), and the lavender muscovy duck (Cairina moschata).
-It is as yet unknown which genes are responsible for these dilution mutations in these bird species.
+It is not yet known which genes are responsible for these dilution mutations in these bird species.